About this mod

 Build Mode:

-In Build Mode, your companions level up Attributes and Skills based on parameters you set.
+In Build Mode, (which is NOT enabled by default) your companions level up Attributes and Skills based on parameters you set.
 Use the menu key (default: k) or ask an NPC to "check status" to access the Build Mode menu, which pulls up a list of attributes and skills as well as input boxes allowing you to set up how your companions level up (their build).
 By default, all boxes have a value of 0 in them (a roll of 0 to 0 per stat on level up).

 Make sure to set your companions' builds before they begin leveling up or else they will gain 0s in all stats every level up until you set the values you want!